panvagenas/skroutz-analytics-for-woocommerce/README.md

 ## Description

-A WordPress plugin that implements skroutz.gr analytics for WooCommerce
+A WordPress plugin that integrates skroutz.gr analytics to WooCommerce

 ## Requirements: